denizddogru/NetCoreWebApi_CleanArchitecture/README.md

 The project evolves through various architectural stages, starting with N-Layer Architecture and progressing towards Clean Architecture.
 Each stage introduces new concepts and best practices in API development.

 ## Current Status
-**Current Focus: N-Layer Architecture**
+**Current Focus: Clean Architecture**

-We are currently implementing and exploring the N-Layer Architecture, which serves as a foundation for more advanced architectural patterns.
+We have implemented the N-Layer architecture and the new updates that follow through with .NET 8.
+Currently , we have created another branch for implementing Clean-Architecture and moving the project code from N-Layer to Clean branch.

 ## Project Roadmap

 1. **Introduction**
    - Basic setup and project initialization

-2. **N-Layer Architecture** *(Current Stage)*
+2. **N-Layer Architecture**
    - Implementing separation of concerns
    - Defining clear boundaries between layers